finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 You problaly ask, how to include our HTML template to our bundle?

 Well, to do that, we are going to use `html-webpack-plugin`.
-This plugin will include our html and inject our js bundle automatically into our html using `<script>` tag.
+This plugin will include our HTML and inject our JS bundle automatically into our HTML using `<script>` tag.

 Let's install it:

 ```bash
 # If you're using yarn